ignite/cli/docs/glossary/index.md

 ## D

+### dApps

+Decentralized applications (dApp) run on blockchain networks in a public, open-source, decentralized environment and are free from control and interference by any single authority. dApps are designed for specific real-world use cases and provide a user experience that is similar to web applications.

 ### DeFi

 Digital financial infrastructure that theoretically eliminates the need for a central bank or government agency to approve financial transactions.
 Built on public blockchains, decentralized finance (DeFi) is the infrastructure, processes, and technologies used to democratize financial transactions.